joelmacias/student-timesheet/README.md

 I wrote this tool specifically for the timesheet provided by my department, so it wont work properly with any other timesheet. :)

-The tool accepts two command line arguments:

-	First argument  - <new|open> -'new' will create a new timesheet, and format it according to the department timesheet. 'open' will open an existing timesheet.

-	Second argument - <filename>  - a new timesheet will be created with the provided name if the first argument was new, or an existing timesheet will be opened if the first argument was open

 To run the tool:
 	python student-timesheet.py <new|open> <filename>

+First argument  - <new|open>
+'new' will create a new timesheet, and format it according to the department timesheet. 'open' will open an existing timesheet.

+Second argument - <filename>
+a new timesheet will be created with the provided name if the first argument was new, or an existing timesheet will be opened if the first argument was open

 ##Example timesheet
 ![Example timesheet](https://raw.githubusercontent.com/joelmacias/student-timesheet/master/sample_timesheet.jpg)